luxleather/luxleather.github.io/_posts/2020-08-09-Masternode-installation-tutorial.md

 **Step 3** – Download the latest snapshot/bootstrap _(optional)_

 This is entirely optional step.
 It is always recommended not to trust, but to verify the blockchain yourself.
-However, since this would take longer than downloading the latest blockchain snapshot, there is a way to speed up the synchronization by downloading the latest snapshot.
+However, since this would take longer than downloading the latest blockchain snapshot, there is a way to speed up the synchronization by downloading the latest snapshot usually from official github of the coin project.

 **Step 4** – Create a Masternode on Control wallet